-This Advanced Canine Behaviour Diploma Course has been designed for those who want to work with dogs as a Canine Behaviourist.
+This Applied Canine Behaviour Management Diploma has been designed for those who want to work with dogs as a Canine Behaviourist.

-The course is in-depth and arranged over 13 modules with an emphasis on the welfare and behavioural needs of dogs.
+The course is in-depth and arranged over 9 units with an emphasis on the welfare and behavioural needs of dogs.

 Successful completion of the Level 5 Dog Behaviour Practitioner Diploma Course will ensure your acceptance onto this course.

 CPD: This advanced canine behaviour course counts for 400 hours Continued Professional Development (CPD)

 Students will consider legislation and legal requirements for working with unwanted behaviour problems and the human/canine bond

 This unit takes an in depth look at puppy development and life stages, the role of socialisation and puppy training.